adonayhernandezmedina2800-cyber/futbol-fan-ligue-ea/README.md

 [https://dribbble.com/shots/25052365-Football-Social-Betting-App-Concept]

 **Description:**
-Responsive web project made with HTML, CSS, and JavaScript.
-It includes a football image gallery, statistics, mobile menu, and hover effects.
-Developed following the naming, validation, and structure standards requested in class.
+Responsive web project developed with HTML, CSS, and JavaScript.
+It includes a football image gallery, statistics, and hover effects.
+I took as an example the Dribbble page, where they do it for the Premier League, and I took the idea to do it for the Spanish league.

 **Technologies:**
 - HTML5